25th Anniversary Advocacy Awards

 This year, the 25th Anniversary Advocacy Awards will have two major components.
 First, Research!America will honor the 2020 awardees we were unable to salute in March 2020, due to restrictions caused by COVID-19.
 The 2020 awardees are distinguished luminaries in government, patient advocacy, scientific societies, independent research institutes, industry, and academia widely known for their contributions to cutting-edge research, public health, legislative achievements, and much more.
 Meet the 2020 awardees below (no additional nominations will be accepted for the 2020 awards).

-Second, as a very special component of the 25th anniversary event, Research!America will recognize the extraordinary work and enormous contributions in the fight against the COVID-19 pandemic through a special set of honors called the Excellence in Achievement in Public Health Awards.
-The four Excellence in Achievement in Public Health Awards will honor individuals, entities, or partnerships demonstrating commitment to research through discovery, innovation, public communication, and leadership.
-See descriptions of the four awards on our nominations page.
-The call for nominations is open until December 2, 2020.
+Second, as a very special component of the 25th anniversary event, Research!America will recognize the extraordinary work and enormous contributions in the fight against the COVID-19 pandemic through a special set of honors called the Outstanding Achievement in Public Health Awards.
+The four Outstanding Achievement in Public Health Awards will honor individuals, entities, or partnerships demonstrating commitment to research through discovery, innovation, public communication, and leadership.
+See descriptions of the four awards.

 The 2021 event, presented virtually, will be high-energy, engaging, inspiring, and filled with current and future pivotal leaders.
 The program will feature a mix of interviews, fireside chats, and Q&A sessions to introduce and honor the 2020 and 2021 Awardees.